tannergalambas/big-lous-bakery-starter/README.md

   - Production Square images are allowed via `next.config.js` (both sandbox and production buckets configured).
 - Safety:
   - `.env.local` is git‑ignored.
 Avoid committing a plain `.env` file; this repo now also ignores `.env`.

+## License and Assets
+- Code: MIT license (see `LICENSE`).
+- Images/brand assets: Provided for demo only and remain the property of their respective owners; not licensed for reuse or redistribution.